Garda Mounted Unit

 The Garda Mounted Support Unit (Marcaonad an Gharda Síochaná) is the horseback mounted division of the Garda Síochána.

 It is part of the Operational Support Unit which provides specialist support to Gardaí nationwide.
 The Operational Support Unit also includes the Water Support, Dog Support and Air Support units.

-History and Formation
+History and formation

-Historically, the predecessor to the Garda Mounted unit was the Dublin Horse Police which was part of the Dublin Metropolitan Police.
-This was disbanded in 1913 due to a lack of suitable horses for military requirements in Britain.
+Historical predecessors to the Garda Mounted unit include the Dublin Horse Police, Dublin Metropolitan Police, and the Royal Irish Constabulary.
 The Garda Mounted Unit was formed in 1998 when the North Yorkshire Police disbanded its mounted unit allowing the Gardaí to acquire its horses and equipment.
 It became operational on 17 May that year.

-Current Operation
+Operation

 The unit has its base in the Phoenix Park with stables at Áras an Uachtaráin and not at the Garda Headquarters.
-The Unit has a strength of Two Sergeants and Sixteen Gardaí with fourteen horses with plans for expansion to fifteen horses.
+The unit has a strength of Two Sergeants and Sixteen Gardaí with fourteen horses, with plans for expansion to fifteen horses.
 The Irish Draught Horse is the preferred breed for the Mounted Unit.